sandeep5425/user/README.md

-# user
+# customerAPI
-Api to fetch users details
+An user details  API for shopping app